-- If a student cannot get through basic course work, s/he can transfer to another er Palo Alto University Master's program or leave at the end of the first two years. - 2.
-If a student finishes required course work but chooses to stop there or is unable to pass the research comprehensive exam, s/he can receive the M.S. in Psychology as s/he leaves the program. - 3.
-If a student receives acceptance to the Ph.D. program, s/he goes into the Ph.D. program on campus beginning the Summer after completing the master's coursework.
-In that case the student is not awarded the M.S. in Psychology.
+- If a student cannot get through basic course work, s/he can transfer to another Palo Alto University Master's program or leave at the end of the first two years. - If a student finishes required course work but chooses to stop there or is unable to pass the research comprehensive exam, s/he can receive the M.S.
+Psvchology upon leaving the program. - 3.
+If a student receives acceptance to the Ph.D. program, s/he enters the Ph.D. program on campus beginning the Summer after completing the master's coursework.
+This student is not awarded the M.S.
+Psychology.
 After two years in the Ph.D. program, students will qualify for the M.S. in Clinical Psychology.
-Because the two degrees would be based on considerable overlap in coursework and the fact that the second M.S. degree would supersede the first M.S., we do not award the M.S. in Psychology to students who enter the Ph.D. program.
+Because the two degrees have considerable overlap in coursework and the second M.S. degree supersedes the first M.S., PAU does not award the M.S.
+Psychology to students who enter the Ph.D. program.